efficient/HERD/README.md

 2. Add the `scripts` folder to your `PATH`.

-3. Increase the shmmax and shmall parameters to very large values by running init.sh
+3. Increase the `shmmax` and `shmall` parameters to very large values by running `init.sh`.

 4. Create hugepages at the server machine.
-Use the hugepage-create.sh script in the scripts folder.
+Use the `hugepage-create.sh` script in the `scripts` folder.
 I suggest creating 4096 hugepages on each socket.

 Quick start:
 -----------

-1. I assume that the machines are named: node-$i.RDMA.fawn.apt.emulab.net starting from i = 1.
+1. I assume that the machines are named: `node-i.RDMA.fawn.apt.emulab.net` starting from i = 1.
-		The experiment requires at least (1 + (NUM_CLIENTS / num_processes)) machines.
+		The experiment requires at least `(1 + (NUM_CLIENTS / num_processes))` machines.
 		NUM_CLIENTS is the total number of client processes, defined in common.h. num_processes is the number of client processes per machine, defined in run-machine.sh.